StThomas-SEIS660/Lab-04/Lab-04-inststructions.md

 ...
 ````

 There is more, but you get the idea.
-Without going into the Ruby code this is written in (which would be too much detail for this class), this script essentially is creating a set of directory structures on the new manos VM and populating them with the basic Java and Ant files needed.
+Without going into the Ruby code this is written in (which would be too much detail for this class), this script  is creating a set of directory structures on the new manos VM and populating them with the basic Java and Ant files needed.
 For example, this command:

     "build.xml" => "/home/hijo/build.xml"